build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 #### **App.vue**

 This file provides the layout for the application.
-You can see that the main product content for the application is being loaded from the router and rendered in `<router-view />`.
+You can see that the main product content for the application is being loaded from the router in `<router-view />`.
 You can also see that the cart drawer (`<cart-drawer />`) remains constant, even if the path and route for the application changes.
-When the page is first loaded, the shopping cart for the user is retrieved:

 *App.vue code snippet*
 ```vue